I'm not a scientist however like you I can read, I can look at the world around me, and I can think for myself.

 I ask different questions, such as: "ok, so God created us; how? when? why?" and "why did God make it difficult to reconcile belief in a Biblical recent creation with modern scientific theory?"

-I looked at the evolutionary science and saw enough room for doubt to allow the possibility of a recent creation of life on earth, hence the possible truth of the Genesis narrative and all that implied.
-Many have come to know God from this starting point.
 I don't have all the answers, but I don't need all the answers.
-I can keep an open mind, keep searching, but once I knew that God exists, it was a matter of how, when, why etc... not if.
+I can keep an open mind, keep learning, however once I knew that God exists, it was a matter of how, when, why etc... not if.

 This subject can be an interesting diversion, however I don't need to be immersed in the quagmire of the scientific "debate".